 Summer Science Camp Scholarships

 You can make a difference for local children and teens by sponsoring Summer Science Camp Scholarships.

 If you are in need of financial assistance in order to participate in Summer Science Camp, please fill out and submit a scholarship application.

 Submitting an application does not guarantee a scholarship!
 Scholarships are awarded based on several factors including need and available funds/space.
 If you have been awarded a scholarship, we will notify you by phone or email immediately.
-We will let you know by June 1, 2020 at the latest.
-Earlier applications may be responded to earlier.

 For information on how to apply, please contact Tony Passantino at 707-996-0712, ext.
 124 or firstname.lastname@example.org.